louispaulet/hatvp-w-codex/react-vite-hatvp-dataviz/README.md

 # HATVP Organization Mentions Visualizations

 Interactive visualizations of organization mentions from HATVP datasets.
+Users can filter organizations with a search box and adjust how many top results are displayed.

 ## Dataset

 The app reads `public/organization_mentions.csv`, which lists how often each organization is mentioned across declarations.
 The main view displays a bar chart of the top organizations sorted by mention count, with organization names on the y-axis and counts on the x-axis.

 ## Dependencies